erickarr/geers-n-beers/site/content/post/about.md

 In the coming weeks, we look to complete a few training rides together, with post ride hydration training to follow.

-We will be missing our friend and coworker Wayne (*Wayner*) Schellekens, who is not able to join us this year.

 ## Thank You
 Our team would like to extend our gratitude to those who have supported us in the past, and whom continue to support us as we move forward!